 CMRU offers a great work environment, professional development, challenging careers, and competitive compensation and benefits.
 We are an equal opportunity employer (EOE).

-SUMMARY OF POSITIONCMRU has an immediate opening for either an entry-level or Senior Scientist to participate in the research and development of Spectral CT systems using Photon Counting Detectors.
+SUMMARY OF POSITIONCMRU has an immediate opening for a Senior Scientist to participate in the research and development of Spectral CT systems using Photon Counting Detectors.
 Our research team investigates system and detector design, data acquisition methods and calibration algorithms.

 - Through modeling and experiments, optimize the system and detector design, as well as data processing algorithms, to achieve better system performance.